razakj/rt-treeview/README.md

 Initial selection can be defined by providing a key value of initially selected node via `selectedNode` property.
 The parent structure of the initially selected node will be expanded.

+#### Sizing

+The TreeView supports four different sizing options provided via `size` option which accepts following values

+* xs
+* sm
+* md
+* lg

 ## Installation

-No surprise here
+This package can be embedded into your application requiring following peerDependencies

+* React
+* ReactDOM
+* react-toolbox

+You can get the component from NPM

 ```
 npm install rt-treeview
 ```

+UMD coming soon.

 ## Usage
-There are two components exposed by the package - TreeView and TreeViewDialog.
+There are two components exposed by the package - **TreeView** and **TreeViewDialog**.

 Similar to react-toolbox the components are written using React, PostCSS(http://postcss.org/) and CSSNext(http://cssnext.io/).
-That means in order to use the components you should use package bundler ([webpack](https://webpack.js.org/)) for your application along with PostCSS and CSSNext loaders.
+That means in order to use the components you should use package bundler ([webpack](https://webpack.js.org/)) for your application along with PostCSS - `postcss-cssnext` and `postcss-nesting` in particular.

 ### TreeView
 ```javascript